-Used car Hire Purchase finance (HP)
+What is used car Hire Purchase finance (HP)?

-Used car Personal Contract Purchase (PCP) finance
+What is used car Personal Contract Purchase (PCP) finance?

 The amount you pay monthly will be determined by, in part, how steeply the dealer expects the car to depreciate over your finance term.
 Used car residual values are often more difficult to predict than new cars and, as a result, dealers may offer more expensive leasing deals on used cars to cover the cost of unexpectedly severe depreciation.

 Bank loans can be used to finance used cars in the same way as a brand new model.
 The interest rate and the amount you’ll have to repay each month will be set by the bank.
-This type of personal finance could suit you better if you don’t have enough set aside for a large HP or PCP deposit.
-Unlike the other finance types mentioned here, you’ll be free to sell the car on at any point.
+These loans may be the most suitable option if your preferred dealer doesn’t offer HP or PCP finance packages on their used cars.

 Used car finance available through carwow